Ashishvatsav/Processor-Scheduling-Simulator/README.md

 # Processor-Scheduling-Simulator
-Simulator used to schedule multiple processors.
+The simulator is used to schedule multiple processors.
 A Process Scheduling Simulator is a tool designed to simulate and visualize how a CPU schedules processes using various scheduling algorithms.
-It provides a dynamic environment to demonstrate the functionality, efficiency, and differences of algorithms, making it a useful educational and analytical tool for understanding process management in operating systems.
+It provides a dynamic environment to demonstrate algorithms' functionality, efficiency, and differences, making it a useful educational and analytical tool for understanding process management in operating systems.

 Key Features of a Process Scheduling Simulator: